 The standard-issue 18-inch alloy wheels are fitted with all-weather tires, as opposed to summer rubber.
 Exterior paint choices are expanded with Chronos Grey and Navarra Blue.

-And the TT Roadster’s previously optional neck-warming feature (from air vents set into the seats) becomes standard.
+Also now standard is the TT Roadster’s previously optional neck-warming feature (from air vents set into the seats).
+On the Audi TTS, summer tires are now standard on the 20-inch wheels, and its optional Black optic package includes red brake calipers.
 See the Audi TT models for sale near you

 What We Like